Adjusting Policy Implementation Schedules

 Default Schedules for R&D Policies

 Instead of linear implementation, by default, the R&D policies are implemented along a segment of a sigmoidal (S-shaped) curve.
-A graph near the bottom of the "FoPITY" tab shows the shape of this curve, as shown in this screenshot:
+The "Supporting Calculations for Policy Schedules.xlsx" file contained in the FoPITY folder includes the relevant assumptions and displays a graph of the implementation schedule, as shown below:

 The default R&D policy schedule reflects the idea that additional investment in R&D achieves progress slowly at first, as staff and laboratories gear up, acquiring skills and knowledge.
 Progress is faster in middle years, then slows down again as the easier technical questions are answered, leaving the more challenging technical problems to be solved.
 The future progress of technological research cannot be known in advance, and the curve specified here is meant to be a reasonable example.
 When specifying your own curve, it is not necessary that the entire S-shape be visible within the model run period of 2015-2030.
 Since we are concerned with an additional R&D commitment, generally the curve should start relatively flat (as even a technology that is well along its own S-curve will nonetheless respond gradually to a change in its level of R&D investment).
 However, there is less reason to believe that the inflection point for additional R&D commitment will necessarily be reached during the model run period: a curve that starts relatively flat and grows at an increasing rate through 2030 could be plausible for some technologies.